 Roe Roe’s Heroes Childhood Cancer Foundation is a 501(c)(3) nonprofit dedicated to raising awareness, supporting research, providing scholarships, and helping local children and their families as they fight cancer.

-The foundation is named in honor of the community of heroes who surrounded and supported the Tucker family as their daughter, Pearl Monroe “Roe Roe” Tucker, fought acute lymphoblastic leukemia for 858 days.
+The foundation is named in honor of a community of heroes who surrounded and supported the Tucker family as their daughter, Pearl Monroe “Roe Roe” Tucker, fought acute lymphoblastic leukemia for 858 days.
 Today, Roe Roe remains in remission.

 Roe Roe’s Heroes Childhood Cancer Foundation Programs

-Hero Night is a monthly community fundraising event honoring a child fighting cancer while also celebrating their siblings and parents.
+Hero Night is a community fundraising event honoring a child fighting cancer while also celebrating their siblings and parents.
 In partnership with local restaurants, the community gathers for a meal and fellowship to raise funds for the family.
 Occasionally, superheroes and princesses have been known to stop by, too.